Itsayu/Drag-and-resize/README.md

 ## Installation

-1. Navigate into the project directory:
+1. Install dependencies using npm:

     ```bash
-    cd Resizable-Panels
-    ```

-2. Install dependencies using npm:

-    ```bash
     npm install
     ```

-3. Start the development server:
+2. Start the development server:

     ```bash
     npm run dev
     ```

-4. Open your browser and visit the port on which your server is running.
+3. Open your browser and visit the port on which your server is running.

 ## Usage